-The draft interoperability standards include seven discipline areas
+The draft interoperability standards include eight discipline areas

 The Avionics standard provides basic common design parameters that allow developers to independently design compatible Avionics systems.
 Specifies data link protocols and physical layer options that may be used to architect the interfaces between both spacecraft subsystems and vehicles themselves.